 PIHP: An acronym for Prepaid Inpatient Health Plan.
 There are 10 PIHPs in Michigan that manage the Medicaid mental health, intellectual/developmental disabilities, and substance abuse services in their geographic areas.
+Each PIHP is organized as a Regional Entity or a Community Mental Health Services Program according to the Mental Health Code.
 Southwest Michigan Behavioral Health is the PIHP that covers the 8 counties of Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, St. Joseph, and Van Buren Counties.